Workshop

 My wife and I moved into a condo shortly before I retired at the end of 2020.
 I spent the next few months setting up my new - and probably last - workshop in the basement.
 Because I only work with hand tools, the 300 square feet is more than adequate for my needs.

 Although these photos were taken immediately after completing the shop, I do not subscribe to the idea that a busy shop means a messy one.
 I habitually sweep up at the end of a day, return tools to their respective storage locations when through with them, and vacuum/mop regularly.
-Maybe I'm a bit anal, but I can't see any value in being up to my ankles in shavings or having to search for tools.
+Perhaps I'm a bit anal, but I can't see any value in being up to my ankles in shavings or having to search for tools.

 One end of the shop holds a workbench, lumber rack, and tool cabinet, while still allowing good open space for sawing and assembly.

 This old pine cabinet holds my planes, files, braces, bits, and other sundry items.
-Aside from the files and rasps, most everything you see is in excess of a hundred years old.
+Aside from the files and rasps, most everything you see here is in excess of a hundred years old.